Techtonica/curriculum/projects/submitting-work.md

 - Read any PR comments and try to address the feedback promptly.
 It's harder to remember the code if more time has elapsed.
 - If the feedback is confusing, ask for clarification or for your pair to read it and see if they understand
-- Keep the SEAM's fork up to date so you're not opening a huge PR or multiple PR's in one week
+- Keep the STEM's fork up to date so you're not opening a huge PR or multiple PR's in one week
 - Volunteers may review the PR's and so they may not know as much context.
 Try to be understanding if they misinterpet what we're doing

 ### FAQ